 Estonia is the most northerly of the three Baltic States and is a predominantly flat country on the eastern shores of the Baltic Sea.

-Estonia’s main export partners are Sweden, Finland and Latvia, while its main import partners are Finland, Germany and Sweden.
+Estonia’s main export partners are Sweden, Finland and Latvia, while its main import partners are Finland, Germany and Lithuania.

 45 227 km2

 1 313 271 (2015)

 0.3 % (2015)